sharmalab/bindaas/README.md

 Bindaas binaries can be found in the binaries folder.

-Built and tested with Apache Maven 3.1.1 to 3.5.4 and Oracle Java 1.7 to 1.8.
+Built and tested with Apache Maven 3.1.1 to 3.5.4 and Oracle Java 1.8.

 Bindaas does not build with JDK 10, due to incompatibilities in Maven plugins.